Elijah McGuire

-Elijah Lamont McGuire Jr. (born June 1, 1994) is an American football running back who is a free agent.
-He played college football at the University of Louisiana at Lafayette.
+Elijah Lamont McGuire Jr. (born June 1, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the UL Lafayette Ragin' Cajuns.

-Early years
+Early life

 McGuire attended and played high school football for Vandebilt Catholic High School.
 He was selected to the all-state first-team as an athlete by The Louisiana Sports Writers Association as a senior.
-He led the state of Louisiana with 2,603 rushing yards, 11.8 rushing average and 31 touchdowns while Vandebilt Catholic High School finished with an 11-2 record.
+He led the state of Louisiana with 2,603 rushing yards, 11.8 rushing average and 31 touchdowns while Vandebilt Catholic High School finished with an 11–2 record.
 He also was selected to the first-team all-region honorable mention.

 College career

 McGuire attended and played college football for the Louisiana Ragin' Cajuns from 2013–2016.
-McGuire also played basketball for Louisiana for one year, the 2015-16 season.
+McGuire also played basketball for Louisiana for one year, the 2015–16 season.

 2013 season

 As a freshman, McGuire played in 13 games.
 He made his collegiate debut in a loss at Arkansas, where he had 12 rushing yards and a 31-yard reception in the 34–14 loss.
 On September 14, against Nicholls State, he had 137 rushing yards and three rushing touchdowns in the 70–7 victory.
 On November 16, against Georgia State, he had a great performance with 107 rushing yards to go along with three receptions for 125 yards and two receiving touchdowns in the 35–21 victory.
 Overall, he finished the 2013 season with 863 rushing yards, eight rushing touchdowns, 22 receptions, 384 receiving yards, and three receiving touchdowns.